 What Is NASA's Artemis Program?

-Artemis is an ongoing space mission run by NASA with the goal of landing the first female astronaut and next male astronaut on the Moon's South Pole by 2024.
+Artemis is an ongoing space mission run by NASA with the goal of landing the first female astronaut and first astronaut of colour on the Moon's South Pole.
 It is the US space agency's first crewed Moon mission since Apollo 17 in 1972.

 Why is the programme called Artemis?